Ashishsharma-12/Cache-Augmented-Generation/README.md

    pip install -r requirements.txt
    ```

-3. Ensure Ollama is installed and running:
+3. For Ollama backend, ensure Ollama is installed and running:
    - Download from [ollama.ai](https://ollama.ai/)
    - Start the Ollama service
    - Pull the models you want to use, e.g.: